Orienting undirected phylogenetic networks: More classes

 \subsection{Valid networks}

-Recall that a network is \emph{valid} if deleting any reticulation arc (an arc entering a reticulation) and suppressing its endpoints results in a phylogenetic network, i.e., it does not result in parallel arcs or in an unlabelled outdegree-0 vertex.
-It is easy to see that a network is valid if and only if it contains no stacks or camels~\cite{murakami2018reconstructing}, where a \emph{camel} is a W-shape in which the tree vertex $v$ and one of its reticulation $w$ children share a common parent, see Figure~\ref{fig:camel}.

-Using this characterization, it is easy to see that the class of valid networks is blob-determined and leaf-addable.
-The next lemma shows that the third condition of Theorems~\ref{thm:fpt-retic} and~\ref{thm:fpt} is also satisfied.
+Recall that a directed binary phylogenetic network is \emph{valid} if deleting any reticulation arc and suppressing its end-vertices results in a directed binary phylogenetic network.
+In particular, this implies that the resulting directed graph has no parallel arcs and no unlabelled out-degree-$0$ vertices.
+It is shown in \cite{murakami2018reconstructing} that a directed binary phylogenetic network $N$ is valid if and only if $N$ contains no stack reticulations and no camels.
+A \emph{camel} is two sibling reticulations in which the common parent and one of the reticulations share a common parent.
+An illustration of a camel is shown in Figure~\ref{fig:camel}.
+Using this characterization and taking the same approach as that taken for binary tree-child and binary stack-free networks, it can be shown that the class of binary valid networks is rooted $3$-chain reducible, leaf-addable, and blob-determined, and that deciding if a directed binary phylogenetic network $N$ is valid takes $O(n)$ time, where $n$ is the number of vertices of $N$.
+It now follows that Theorem~\ref{the:combining} holds for the class of binary valid networks.

-\begin{lemma} The class of valid networks is 3-chain reducible. \end{lemma} \begin{proof} This can be shown by following the proof of Lemma~\ref{lem:3chainreducibleTCSF} for the class tree-child and noticing that the leaf-deletions performed there also cannot turn a W-shape into a camel.